How to Create the Most Comprehensive Report from Your Customer Satisfaction Survey

 2. Positive Responses: The total count of conversations that were rated Positive in the selected time range.
 Use these to understand what’s working and decide how to double down on it.

-3. Average Score: The number of surveys scored ‘Positive’ divided by the total number of surveys rated over the selected time frame, visualised as a percentage.
+3. Average Score: The number of surveys scored ‘Positive’ divided by the total number of surveys rated over the selected time frame, visualized as a percentage.
 These are a great way to quickly know where your company is standing with your customers at a high level.

 4. Median Rating: Median satisfaction rating (again, with a simple Likert scale) in the selected time range.
 This helps CS agents and managers know what the majority of the ratings are looking like.